sb2nov/mac-setup/Apps/README.md

 - [Google Drive](https://drive.google.com/): File syncing to the cloud too!
 Google Docs is a popular too to collaborate with others.
 - [Notebooks](http://www.notebooksapp.com/mac/): Notebooks for Mac allows you to share files with the mobile versions of Notebooks on the iPad and iPhone.
 And you can write notes in markdown.
 - [PDF Toolkit+](https://itunes.apple.com/us/app/pdf-toolkit-+/id545164971?mt=12): App to cut/split/merge pdfs easily.
 Really easy to use and works well.
+- [Pocket](https://getpocket.com): Save For Later.
+Put articles, videos or pretty much anything into Pocket.
+Save directly from your browser or from apps like Twitter, Flipboard, Pulse and Zite.
 - [SleepPillow](https://itunes.apple.com/us/app/sleep-pillow/id597419160?mt=12): Sleep Pillow plays sounds that create an ambient atmosphere for sleep enhancement at home, or for drowning out noise at work.
 - [Spectacle](http://spectacleapp.com/): Don't waste time resizing and moving your windows.
 Spectacle makes this very easy and is open source.
 - [Timing](http://timingapp.com/): Keep track of the time you spend with your Mac.